Sky Go Redesign

 We used journey mapping to analyse the insights and identify the specific moments in the experience that needed reimagining.
 Three areas rose to the top:

-- The App Homepage
+- The Homepage was passive, live TV-focused experience.

 Hardest decisions